salmonna/CatAndMouse/README.md

-# Cat and Mouse Game Project
+# Cat and Mouse Game

 The project revolves around simulating a game scenario featuring a cat and a mouse.
 The primary goal is for the mouse to consume all the cheeses strategically while avoiding capture by the cats.